Zzh-tju/CIoU/README.md

        ██║   ╚██████╔╝███████╗██║  ██║╚██████╗   ██║
        ╚═╝    ╚═════╝ ╚══════╝╚═╝  ╚═╝ ╚═════╝   ╚═╝
 ```

+Please take a look at `ciou` function of [layers/modules/multibox_loss.py](layers/modules/multibox_loss.py) for our CIoU loss implementation in PyTorch.

+And [layers/functions/detection.py](layers/functions/detection.py) for our Cluster-NMS implementation in PyTorch.

 In order to use YOLACT++, make sure you compile the DCNv2 code.
 (See [Installation](https://github.com/Zzh-tju/CIoU#installation))